 Getting Ready for Star Wars: Galaxy's Edge at Disneyland

-Set priorities for your most important experience and make reservations.
+Set priorities for your most important experience (and make a reservation if Savi's is on your list).
 If you live close enough to make a future visit, perhaps spread your exploring out over several visits to see and do it all.

-Use your time to explore the shops, sip some Blue Milk, try some unique foods (we recommend the Ronto Wrap) hang out with Chewbacca and Rey and try not to get into too much trouble with Kylo Ren and the stormtroopers.
+Use your time to explore the shops, sip some Blue Milk, try some unique foods (we recommend the Ronto Wrap) hang out with Chewbacca and Rey and try not to get into too much trouble with Stormtroopers.
 You'll also want to keep an eye out for some of the toadally cool hidden gems of Galaxy's Edge at Disneyland.

 Here's some more advice for visiting Star Wars: Galaxy's Edge at Disneyland: